caraneilwarner/writing-excuses/season-09/Writing-Excuses-9-14-How-to-have-an-Opinion-as-a-Public-Figure.md

-# Writing Excuses 9.14: How to have an Opinion as a Public Figure
+# 9.14: How to have an Opinion as a Public Figure

 Listen [here](http://www.writingexcuses.com/2014/04/03/writing-excuses-9-14-how-to-have-an-opinion-as-a-public-figure/).